The Princess on the Glass Hill: Southern Europe

 Variants have been attested in Spain with the name The Horse of Seven Colors (Catalan: Es cavallet de set colors).

 In a Portuguese variant, As Três Nuvens ("The Three Clouds"), the youngest son of a rich farmer goes to investigate a seemingly haunted property that belongs to his father.
 He takes his guitar with him and, before he sleeps, hits some notes on the strings, an event that disenchants three fairy maidens in the form of clouds: a black one, a "parda" (brownish) and a white one.
 When the king announces three tournaments, the youth summons the fairies, which grant him the armors and the horses.

 A scholarly inquiry by Italian Istituto centrale per i beni sonori ed audiovisivi ("Central Institute of Sound and Audiovisual Heritage"), produced in the late 1960s and early 1970s, found two variants of the tale across Italian sources, under the name La Principessa sulla Montagna di Cristallo.

 Author Iuliu Traian Mera published a Romanian variant titled Cenuşotca ("[Male] Cinderella").
 In this tale, an old man has three sons, the youngest mockingly named Cenuşotca, for he spends his days near the fireplace/oven and dresses in shabby clothes.
 One day, the man prepares to harvest his large crops, but, the next morning, everything is trampled over, as if a horse trotted through his fields.
 His elder sons decide to keep watch, each on each night, but they fall asleep and fail.
 The third night, Cenuşotca offers to watch over the fields and finds a wild horse.
 He jumps over the horse and manages to tame it.
 Recognizing Cenuşotca as its new master, the horse allows the youth to take three hairs of its mane, one in silver colour, the second of a golden colour, and the third of a diamond colour.
-Meanwhile, the local Imparatul Verde ("Green Emperor") sets a task for any suitor brave enough to marry his daughter: he ties a golden crows to a high flag pole on the castle walls, and any rider shall jump very high to take it off the flag pole.
+Meanwhile, the local Imparatul Verde ("Green Emperor") sets a task for any suitor brave enough to marry his daughter: he ties a golden crown to a high flag pole on the castle walls, and any rider shall jump very high to take it off the flag pole.
 Cenuşotca summons three horses and makes three attempts to fetch the crown, the first with the silver horse and in silver clothes; the second with a gold horse and in golden clothes, and finally with a diamond horse and in diamond garments.